 Generation X and Y-ers may be key to economic rebound, says survey

-Generation X and Y-ers spending money may be the key to an economic rebound As people of all ages deal with consumer credit counseling as they wait for the economy to improve, a new study has found that the recovery may be led by, of all people, the Generation X and Y-ers.
+As people of all ages deal with consumer credit counseling as they wait for the economy to improve, a new study has found that the recovery may be led by, of all people, the Generation X and Y-ers.

 According to a new report published by Performonics, consumers between the ages of 18 and 44 overcame one of the worst economic years in decades and spent money in excess more than any other age group.